Is Fiber Optic Better Than WiFi?

 Fiber optics and WiFi offer different levels of security.
 Here’s how they stack up:

-Fiber Optics Security:
+Fiber Optics Security

-Cost and Installation: Fiber Optics Long-Term Advantage
+Cost and Installation: Fiber vs WiFi

 Cost and installation often play a big role in choosing between fiber optic and WiFi.
 Here’s a look at their pros and cons: